vweevers/hallmark/README.md

 ## Table of Contents
 ```

-Running `hallmark --fix` will then create or update a table of contents.
+Running `hallmark fix` will then create or update a table of contents.

 ### Contributors Table